Shoulder PRP Therapy at NTX Regen Center

 - Experienced Specialists: Board‑certified physicians fellowship‑trained in regenerative medicine and musculoskeletal ultrasound.

-- Customized Treatment Plans: Every shoulder injury is different; we tailor dosing, imaging guidance, and rehab to you.
+- Customized Care Plans: Every shoulder injury is different; we tailor dosing, imaging guidance, and rehab to you.

 - Non-Surgical Alternative: Avoid lengthy downtime and surgical risks.